On-Page SEO

 Search Engine Optimization

-Search engines, like Google, prioritize high-quality, informative, and relevant content in their search results.
+Search engines like Google want to show informative and relevant content in their search results.

 User Experience